-Based on our limited (yet confirmed and verified information), it appears that the talent managers and agents of both actors are in the agenda.
+Based on our limited (yet confirmed and verified information), it appears that the talent managers and agents of both actors are on the agenda.
 They may even deny their participation, but Mean’s casting preference was coursed through his agent.
-A follow up interview shows the actor saying the following:
+A follow-up interview shows the actor saying the following:

 In the future, when I’m getting old and don’t have money, I might accept to play again.